rushimok73/AWS-SAA-C03-Notes/README.md

 creates end points that are located inside the AWS public zone with public IP addresses.
 These end points have already been created and they already exist.
-We can create a VPN and instead of using the public internet as the transit network, you can use the public VIF running over Direct Connect.
+We can create a VPN and instead of using the public internet as the transit network, you can use the public VIF running over Direct Connect, since VGWs are public, even though the VPC is private.

 You run an IPSEC VPN over the public VIF, over the Direct Connect connection, you get all of the benefits of Direct Connect such as high speeds, and all